dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ## Test the app locally

 The sample app is now ready for testing.
-You want to verify the following:
+You want to verify the following conditions:

 - Weather data is retrieved from the API project using service discovery and displayed on the weather page.
 - Subsequent requests are handled via the output caching configured by the .NET Aspire Redis integration.